rjriel/rhok-bad-date-serverless/doc/INSTALL.md

 ## Database

-Three dynamodb tables are needed
+Three dynamodb tables are needed, the details requried for creating them can be found below.

+Details regarding the data modeling used for these tables can be found in $REPO_DIR/doc/data_model.txt

 ### incident_report